 - Cloches – these are covers meant to protect young plants from cold, wind, and pests.
 A cloche is often made of plastic, although glass ones exist as well.
 You can even use a wire cloche, but you would need to cover it with a blanket or towel to provide any cold protection.
 You can learn more about cloches in my article here.

 - Row Covers – a row cover is made of a fabric that keeps plants warm, but still allows sunlight through.
 They are large enough to cover an entire row of plants, but you can cut them into pieces to cover individual plants if you like.
+You can learn more about row covers in my article here.

 - Greenhouses – a greenhouse keeps plants warm and protects them from late spring frosts or early fall frosts.
 In cold climates, an extra week at the beginning and end of the growing season can make all the difference for tomatoes.